World Chess Championship: Birth of FIDE's World Championship cycle (1946–1948)

-Before 1946 a new World Champion had won the title by defeating the former champion in a match.
-Alexander Alekhine's death in 1946 created an interregnum that made the normal procedure impossible.
+Alexander Alekhine died in 1946 before anyone else could win against him in match for the World Champion title.
+This resulted in an interregnum that made the normal procedure impossible.
 The situation was very confused, with many respected players and commentators offering different solutions.
 FIDE found it very difficult to organize the early discussions on how to resolve the interregnum because problems with money and travel so soon after the end of World War II prevented many countries from sending representatives.
 The shortage of clear information resulted in otherwise responsible magazines publishing rumors and speculation, which only made the situation more confusing.

 It did not help that the Soviet Union had long refused to join FIDE, and by this time it was clear that about half the credible contenders were Soviet citizens.
 But, realizing that it could not afford to be excluded from discussions about the vacant world championship, the Soviet Union sent a telegram in 1947 apologizing for the absence of Soviet representatives and requesting that the USSR be represented on future FIDE Committees.